Judges for NSPRA and Chapter Award programs: Login below to access your judging assignments.

 - Special Communication Project/Campaign

-Programs/projects/campaigns must have been underway or completed between March 2021 and the contest deadline of March 28, 2022.
-For Bond/Finance Campaign entries, all voting results need to be final by the contest deadline to be eligible for an award that calendar year.
+Programs/projects/campaigns must have been underway or completed between March 2022 and the contest deadline of March 27, 2023.
+For Bond/Finance Campaign entries, all voting results must be final by the contest deadline to be eligible for an award that calendar year.

 How should entries be organized?